Market Updates

 2. Better long-term supply

 If permitting and construction bottlenecks ease, more homes could come online over time.
-In California, even a modest supply improvement can matter because so many local markets remain starved for inventory.
+In California, even a modest supply improvement matters because so many local markets are starved for inventory.

 3. More policy attention on affordability

-Not every announcement becomes a major shift, but sustained federal focus can change the tone of the market.
-That matters when agencies, lenders, builders, and local governments all take cues from the same affordability problem.
+Not every announcement becomes a major shift, but sustained federal focus can change the tone of the market when agencies, lenders, builders, and local governments all take cues from the same problem.

 What buyers should not assume